What to know about the H-1B visa program

 "Without them, companies struggle to locate the specific people with the specific computer and science skills they need to grow, translating into an inability to expand, to create jobs, to scale up.
 The United States must work to address our shortage of students graduating with advanced science, math and technology skills, but until it does, American companies need high-skilled international workers, not only to compete, but to survive."

-Are there problems associated with H1-B visas?
+Are there problems associated with H-1B?

 A common complaint among critics of the program is that some companies use H-1B visas to get cheap foreign labor.
 As a result, startups can lose out to big outsourcing firms, which are able to gobble up a disproportionate share of the visas.